OneJessica/youareright/README.md

 # Liber
-A tool for finding, looking up books.
+A tool for finding and looking up books.